 One of the reasons why gizmos like the Home are such useful devices is that they’re always listening, as evidenced by all those stories of A.I. devices ordering doll houses without permission or the Super Bowl commercial that made Home devices go crazy around the globe.
 But for most people, being able to ask the Home a question or issue a command hands-free is its most useful feature.

-On the bright side, Google Assistant is based around a semi-intelligent A.I. created by harvesting quadrillions of bytes of data from billions of Google customers.
-On the not-so-bright side, Google Assistant remembers everything.
-If you want to delete a delicate query from your history, you can so in the app by accessing My Activity in the settings tab.
+You can also turn off personalized ads, unsubscribe to marketing emails, and turn off the camera on your Nest Hub Max when you’re not using it.
+Google Assistant remembers everything.
+So, if you want to delete a delicate query from your history, you can do so in the app by accessing My Activity in the settings tab.
 Here, you can either play back or remove your search history.
 In the app, tap the menu button, more services, and scroll down to My Activity.
 You can delete one by one or in larger chunks by date.
 For the latter, hit the three vertical dots in the Search Assistant bar.
 Choose Delete activity by and set the date range.

 Have a little fun with Easter eggs